 These exotic cuisines share a common bond in knowing how to create dishes that appeal to all our tastes and offer a great balance between salty, sweet, tangy, sour, spicy, and savory (umami).
-Today’s recipe is inspired by the flavors and ingredients of Japan.
+Today’s Wild Salmon Vegetable Salad with Lemon Miso Dressing is inspired by the flavors and ingredients of Japan.
 The two stars of this salad are the wild salmon and lemon miso dressing.
 When you combine the salmon and lemon miso dressing with the crisp baby lettuce, carrots, nori, cucumber, green onion, and Napa cabbage it creates a salad that is totally satisfying and filled with healing foods.

 I had all the ingredients on hand except the wild salmon.
 I went to the store and bought fresh Copper River sockeye salmon, cut it into four fillets and slow roasted it for dinner.
 I saved two of the cooked fillets to make this salad for lunch the next day for my mom and me.